-Nalini is a junior majoring in Economics and Computer Science.
+Nalini is a senior majoring in Economics and Computer Science.
 She is interested in business with a socially aware set up.
 She was a member of the DukeEnage Detroit 2017 cohort.
 During the program she enhanced her understanding of social entrepreneurship including the real life struggles and inspirations to make innovations become successful.
 It opened up a new world of entrepreneurship which she would love to consider as one of her future career choices.

 Resource Guide for DukeEngage USA - Detroit, MI